iits-consulting/otc-terraform-template/README.md

 ## Validate your setup is up and running

-Source first the.envrc in otc-cloud/dev/

   * Check Kubernetes
-    * with terraform we fetched already the kube config
+    * via terraform, we've already fetched the kube config
-    * execute inside your cli the following command:
+    * execute the following command inside your cli:
       ```shell
       kubectl get nodes
       ```
   * Check DNS
-    * execute inside your cli the following command:
+    * execute the following command inside your cli:
     ```shell
     nslookup $TF_VAR_domain_name
     ```
-    * It should point to some 80.*.*.* Address
+    * It should point to an address similar to `80.*.*.*`

-Congrats your infrastructure is working properly
+Congrats, your infrastructure is working properly!

 ## Add the CRDS